merkle-open/NitroNetSitecore/docs/samples.md

 	}

 #### A view with sub-components
-Nested components (a molecule has internally atom components) would be created into the same controller and doesn't invoke a new controller.
+Nested components (e.g. a molecule that consists of one or more atoms) would be created into the same controller and doesn't invoke a new controller.
 In the following case, the LocationController has the responsibility to create all parts of the LocationModel.

 ###### View